 The Top 6 Benefits of the P Shot

-We could have a longer list, but we wanted to focus on the top benefits of the P Shot.
+We could have a longer list, but we wanted to focus on the top benefits of the P Shot for men.
 Based on feedback from our patients, here are the top 6 benefits you can expect from this groundbreaking treatment:

 1. Completely Safe Treatment